TayalAditya/CareerAutofillAI/README.md

 - **Backend**: Python FastAPI for AI processing
 - **Models**: Fine-tuned LLM with LoRA for specialized tasks
 - **Extension**: Chrome extension for browser integration

-## Contributing

-This is a prototype project.
-For improvements or issues, please create a PR or issue in this repository.

-## License

-MIT License